5 Myths about Travel Medical Evacuation Insurance

 Consider this – do they offer good medical evacuation coverage to your hospital of choice, without a deductible?
 Odds are they do not.
 There may be some limited level of travel related benefits, but not a robust plan that provides you the protection you need in times of emergency.
 The best way to avoid an expensive surprise is to thoroughly research what your credit card provides.
 Be sure it's the level of protection you desire, and it's clearly spelled out in writing.

 Many plans may have a pandemic exclusion.
-Ensure that your policy does not exclude COVID 19.
+Ensure that your policy does not exclude COVID-19 and other infectious diseases.

 We hope we have dispelled a few myths about travel insurance and helped you navigate through the process of selecting the coverage that's right for you.
 Having the proper travel protection you can trust for medical emergencies allows you to travel with confidence and protect your health and finances.

 Our plans provide hospital of choice medical evacuation and optional coverage for emergency medical expenses.
 Medical expenses can include everything from hospital expenses, physician services, treatments, X-rays, diagnostics, ground ambulance and even emergency dental expenses.
-There are no infectious disease exclusions, this includes COVID-19.
+There are no infectious disease exclusions, including COVID-19.